 Nicholas Jones was born in Bristol in 1965.
-He studied Fine Art at Bristol Polytechnic where his degree show paintings revealed a deep appreciation of Samuel Palmer and a concern for luminosity.
+He studied Fine Art at Bristol Polytechnic where he developed a deep appreciation of Samuel Palmer and a concern for luminosity.
 For three years he then worked almost exclusively in the medium of stained glass.
 In 1990, however, he returned to painting and in the space of twelve months began to discover his own artistic identity, working with a sudden confidence, intensity and independence.
 It was at this time that he first met Andras Kalman and is paintings have featured frequently in the gallery ever since.
 Crane Kalman Gallery have mounted seven solo exhibitions of his work since 2000.

 Landscape, abstraction, colour and light have long been the dominant themes of Jones’ painting.
 Taking inspiration from the countryside around his Somerset home, from visits to the Lake District and Scotland and dreams of places further afield, he has sought to evoke the world of nature, of hills, mountains, water, skies, trees, and above all, light.